Welcome to the Hispanic Bar Association of D.C. Foundation, which was established in 1995 as a separate non-profit entity.

 Jocelyn Nieva, Esq.

+The HBA-DC Foundation has kicked off the 2017 Fellowship Program.
 First year and second year students attending accredited law schools in the Washington, D.C. metropolitan area are eligible to apply for an HBA-DC Foundation Fellowship, once having obtained a job offer from a sponsoring organization.
 One or more fellowships in the amount of $5,000 may be awarded by the Foundation.
+The deadline for receipt of applications is midnight on March 23, 2017.

 In addition to the Fellowship Program, the Foundation holds an annual graduation celebration called PASOS, which takes place in the spring of each year.
 PASOS is a celebration attended by graduating law students, their families and friends, members of the Hispanic Bar, and others from the community.
 We acknowledge the many Hispanic students who are graduating that year from all law schools in the DC area: Washington College of Law at American University; Georgetown University Law Center; George Washington University's National Law Center; Columbus School of Law at Catholic University of America; Howard University School of Law; the David A. Clarke School of Law at the University of the District of Columbia; and the George Mason University School of Law.

-For questions about the HBA-DC Foundation or to assist with the Foundation's efforts, please contact Foundation Vice President Linda M. Estrada, Esquire at firstname.lastname@example.org.
+For general information about the HBA-DC Foundation and its programs or to assist with the Foundation's efforts, please contact Foundation Vice President Linda M. Estrada, Esquire at email@example.com.
+For information on how to make a financial donation to the Foundation, please contact President Robert Raben, Esquire at firstname.lastname@example.org.
+Donations may also be made online here.

 The Foundation bylaws may be viewed here.